Research Trainees

 About

-Under the supervision of UBC and Arthritis Research Canada scientists, Drs.
-Diane Lacaille and Juan Antonio Avina-Zubieta, Derin is studying the effects of treating metabolic comorbidities like obesity and type 2 diabetes on patients with immune-mediated inflammatory diseases.
-Upon completion of his rheumatology residency, he plans to pursue a PhD, focussing on pharmacoepidemiology and models of care.
+Derin is enrolled in a Master of Science in Experimental Medicine under the supervision of Dr. Diane Lacaille, studying the effects of treating metabolic comorbidities like obesity and type 2 diabetes on patients with immune-mediated inflammatory diseases.
+He plans to pursue a PhD, focussing on pharmacoepidemiology and models of care.
 His goal is to establish an interdisciplinary metabolic-rheumatology clinic in order to better characterize and manage the unique needs of patients with excess adiposity and inflammatory arthritis.

 About